knpwrs/knpwrs.github.io/_posts/2016-09-01-multiple-git-users.md

 it's very similar.

 Now that you have [`direnv`] setup you can create `.envrc` files that export variables.
-For our purposes we can create a `.envrc` file for the following
+For our purposes we can create a `.envrc` file with the following
 contents:

 ~~~sh